 Environmental Sentinels (ENVS 120) - Students build local environmental knowledge through wilderness skills and awareness training.
 (For case study analysis, see the featured publication at right.)

 Land Use and Management (ENVS 331) - Teaches concepts and theories of land-use science as well as practical management skills such as planning, mapping, and trail building.

 Farming the Forest (ENVS 350) - Students collaborate to run a non-timber forest products business serving campus and local outlets.
 South Hill Forest Products include maple syrup, edible mushrooms, honey, and other hive products.

-Outdoor Adventure Pursuits (RLS 151) - The class examines the historical, psychological, social, and philosophical foundations of outdoor adventure pursuits, and it frequently uses ICNL for field work.
+Outdoor Adventure Pursuits (RLS 151) - Examines the historical, psychological, social, and philosophical foundations of outdoor adventure pursuits.

 Field Biology (BIOL 275) - Students spend a weekly 5-hour field exercise on ICNL reserves designing and executing a research project.